Close Menu

 Read Also: How to get back missing language bar in Windows 8 or 8.1

-Method 2: If volume icon is missing and you can’t enable it from ‘Turn system icons on or off’ area, then that could be an issue with explorer process.
-The following two methods can solve the issue.
+If still the volume icon is missing and you are not able to enable it from ‘Turn system icons on or off’ area as mentioned in the earlier step, then that could be an issue with the explorer process.
+The following two steps can solve the issue.

-b) Registry modification- Its recommended to take a backup before modifying registry.
+b) Registry modification- It’s recommended to take a backup before modifying the registry.

 Open registry editor in Windows and find out;